Eyezuhk/FNLocalCloud/README.md

 1. Download the FNLocal.exe file from [here](https://github.com/Eyezuhk/FNLocalCloud/releases/download/v1.0.1/FNLocal.exe).

-2. Extract the contents of the FNLocal.zip file to a location on your system.

-3. Navigate to the extracted directory and run the portable executable to start the FNLocal agent.
+2. Run the portable executable to start the FNLocal agent.

-4. Additionally, you can start the agent with parameters using the following format:
+3. Additionally, you can start the agent with parameters using the following format:
    ```bash
    FNLocal.exe -sa [Server Address] -sp [Server Port] -l [Local Port] -bs [Buffer Size] -p [Protocol]
    ```
+If you don't provide any parameters, the program will check if there's any saved configuration to start with; if not, it will open a window for you to input the parameters.
+However, it's important to note that when using parameters, they won't be saved in the JSON configuration file.
 ## Removing FNCloud Service

 To remove the FNCloud service, associated files, and firewall rules, follow these steps: